OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-106.md

 ## Psalm 106:37

-> They even sacrificed their sons and their daughters to the demons,
+> For they even sacrificed their sons and their daughters to the demons,

 ## Psalm 106:38